NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 Alluxio’s underlying storage system.

-We may want to put the Alluxio workers on the NodeManagers so they are on the same nodes as the Spark tasks will run, the Alluxio master can go anywhere, we pick ResourceManager for convenience.
+We may want to put the Alluxio workers on the NodeManagers so they are on the same nodes as the Spark tasks will run.
+The Alluxio master can go anywhere, we pick ResourceManager for convenience.

 Let's assume the hostnames are: